Start Betting on Soccer with this How-To Guide

-This sort of bet is specific to individual teams.
-Here, you will select the over/under on how many goals a specific team will finish with at the end of the match.
+This bet is specific to individual teams.
+Select the over/under on how many goals a specific team will finish with at the end of the match.
 Grading this bet is specific to the team you are selecting, and the result of the other team is not relevant to your selection.

 - Team A to score over 1.5 goals (Team A must score two goals or more for a winning bet)

 - Team B to score under 2.5 goals (Team B must score two goals or fewer for a winning bet)

 Select a player from either team to be the first goalscorer in the match, the last goalscorer in the match, or to simply score a goal at any time during the match.

 You’re Now Ready to Enter the World of Punting